Caroline Chisholm: Migration reforms and the Family Colonisation Loan Society

 Before Chisholm and her husband returned to England in 1846, they toured New South Wales at their own expense, collecting over 600 statements from immigrants who had already settled there.
 Chisholm believed the only way to encourage emigration from England to Australia was for prospective emigrants to read letters from pioneers already living in the colony.
 In England, the couple published some of those statements in a pamphlet titled Comfort for the Poor – Meat Three Times a Day.
 The writer Charles Dickens used some of the statements in his new magazine Household Words.
 Chisholm's daughter, Caroline Agnes, was born in 1848, during the couple's time in London.

 Chisholm gave evidence before two House of Lords select committees and gained support for some of her initiatives.
 The Committee supported providing free passage to Australia for the wives and children of former convicts, and for children who, through necessity, emigrants had left behind in England.

-In 1849, with the support of Lord Shaftesbury, Sir Sidney Herbert, and Wyndham Harding FRS, Chisholm founded the Family Colonisation Loan Society from her home in Charlton Crescent in Islington.
+In 1849, with the support of Lord Shaftesbury, Sir Sidney Herbert, and Wyndham Harding, Chisholm founded the Family Colonisation Loan Society from her home in Charlton Crescent in Islington.
 The Society's aim was to support emigration by lending half the cost of the fare (the emigrant to provide the other half).
 After living two years in Australia, an emigrant would be expected to repay the loan.

 Chisholm also held regular meetings at Charlton Crescent to give practical advice to emigrants.
 The Society initially found accommodation onboard private emigrant ships.
 Later, it chartered ships to transport emigrants.
 Chisholm's insistence that the Society's ships improve their accommodations resulted in the upgrading of the Passenger Acts.
 In 1851, her husband, Archibald Chisholm, returned to Australia to act as an honorary colonial agent, to help newly arrived migrants and to collect repayment of loans.

 By 1854, the Society had assisted more than 3,000 people to emigrate to Australia.
 Chisholm gave emigration lectures throughout Britain, and also toured France and Italy.
 She collected their son William from the Propaganda College, where he had been studying to become a Roman Catholic priest.
 Chisholm had an audience with Pope Pius IX at the Vatican, who gave her a Papal Medal and bust of herself.